Importing files from a CMS library into Git.

 |

-And tagging current state of the branches with the associated CMS class names should be done - not yet implemented in the below menitoned perl script.
+Tagging current state of the branches with the associated CMS class name should be done - not yet implemented in the below menitoned perl script.

-So, at the moment the above CMS diagram is imported into Git as (to identify the CMS elements their versions are added):
+The example CMS library can be imported into Git as (to identify the CMS elements their generations are added):

 master